gowebops/gowebops/README.md

 ## About Me

-I’m **Joseph D.**, a developer focused on building the **foundations** right —
+I’m **Joseph D.**, a developer focused on building the **right foundations** —
 clean code, strong fundamentals, and sustainable growth.

 I care deeply about:

 - understanding *how things work*, not just *how to use them*
-- writing simple, readable, and intentional code
+- writing simple, readable, intentional code
 - growing in public and learning alongside others

 This account represents the **personal side of an agency-in-progress** —
-the thinking, experiments, and groundwork before the scale.
+the thinking, experiments, and groundwork that come before scale.

 > *Quietly building.
 Loudly learning.*